Home

 Algebra: Interest Word Problems

 Interest Problems are word problems that use the formula for Simple Interest.
-There is also another type of interest called Compound Interest but we will not be discussing that in this lesson.
+There is also another type of interest word problems called Compound Interest Word Problems.

 The formula for Simple Interest is: